Lost to Our Community

 Once lost, gone forever.

-Sadly, many important features of our historic built environment ihas been lost.
-Each change on our landscape is small and incremental compared to the whole, yet each removal leaves fewer stsories on our landscape.
+Sadly, many important features of our historic built environment have been lost.
+Each change on our landscape is small and incremental compared to the whole, yet each removal leaves fewer stories on our landscape.
 Once lost, gone forever.

-While it is not possible to save everything, each historic structure and element should be carefully analysized for preservation or adaptive reuse.
-Many more have been lost; these are the ones BRCHT endeavored to save.
+While it is not possible to save everything, each historic structure and element should be carefully analyzed for preservation or adaptive reuse.

 Water Tower, Hamilton